MUEXLY/transport_coefficients/README.md

 make compress
 ```

-This will compress all of the dump files in formats that are readable, without compression, by both OVITO and NumPy.
+This will compress all of the dump files in formats that are readable, without decompression, by both OVITO and NumPy.